 Appropriate actions shall be taken by the Dean/Unit Head and the Civil Rights Director to ensure that the Recruitment Plan has been followed.
 If either of these individuals determines that the candidate pool is of insufficient quality, size, or diversity, she/he may direct that the screening process be reopened, that the position be filled temporarily, or that the search be cancelled.
 Until the chairperson has made the recommendation for employment, additional qualified candidates may be considered for interviews with the approval of the chairperson, Dean, and the Civil Rights Director.

 - The Chair/Unit Head, or designee, shall invite candidates and make appropriate arrangements for interviews.
-The invitation shall include an explanation of the University's policy on reimbursement of interview expenses, and shall inform the candidate that he or she will be required to document employment eligibility as required by the Immigration Department.
+The invitation shall include an explanation of the University's policy on reimbursement of interview expenses.
 The candidates may also be reminded of other specifics pertaining to the position and appointment.
 Salary and rank/title must be approved by the Dean and the Vice President.

 Candidate Interview Process